NVIDIA/modulus/docs/api/modulus.distributed.shardtensor.rst

-Modulus ``ShardTensor``
+PhysicsNeMo ``ShardTensor``
 ===========

 In scientific AI applications, the parallelization techniques to enable state of the art models are different from those used in training large language models.
-Modulus introduces a new parallelization primitive called a ``ShardTensor`` that is designed for large-input AI applications to enable domain parallelization.
+PhysicsNeMo introduces a new parallelization primitive called a ``ShardTensor`` that is designed for large-input AI applications to enable domain parallelization.